 Limitations

-• Batch Size: The maximum batch_size is 8 sequences per API request.
+• Batch Size: The maximum batch_size is 8 items per encoder API request in the items list.

 How We Use It

-• Integrates seamlessly with BioLM’s generative antibody design and multi-parameter optimization models
+• Integrates with generative antibody design and multi-parameter optimization pipelines by providing a shared embedding space for paired heavy–light variants

 References